 There’s a method to this particular nonprofit madness.
 Let’s talk email.

 Sending a message on behalf of your org is a lift.
-That’s because you’re using 3 different parts of the brain when you’re in charge of an email campaign.
-You’re piecing together:
+That’s because regardless of your role, a successful email campaign requires 3 different buckets of work:

-- The Creative Side – the content of the email, including messaging and media.
+- The Creative side, in the form of your messaging and media

-You’re basically managing 3 different efforts towards one, harmonious result.
-It’s a challenge regardless of if you’re coordinating the different staff responsible, or doing it all solo.
+Managing 3 different efforts towards one, harmonious result is a challenge – whether you’re coordinating the staff responsible or doing it all yourself!

 Like any project, start with the goal of the email.
 What is the action you want readers to take?